RayHightower/RayHightower.com/_posts/2022-02-04-data-plus-eos.markdown

 <a href="/blog/2022/02/04/data-plus-eos/"><img src="/images/EOS_Data.jpg" align="right" width="250" padding="10" alt="Data and the Entrepreneurial Operating System (EOS)" title="Data and the Entrepreneurial Operating System (EOS)" /></a>

 This article is part of a series on [Traction and the Entrepreneurial Operating System (EOS)](/blog/2021/02/15/traction-entrepreneurial-operating-system-eos/).
 EOS is a set of tools that enables a business leader to grow a company while maintaining sanity.
 Today's EOS component: Data.

+### Scorecard

+A scorecard is a succinct collection of numbers that can tell you at a glance how a business is doing.

+One important attribute of a scorecard: It must give useful information while there's still time to take action.
+A profit & lost (P&L) statement, for example, does not work well as a scorecard because P&L numbers are trailing indicators.
+They're reported after action has already been taken, and you can't change the past.

+A useful daily scorecard for a sales team might report the number of calls made during a given day, the number of orders received as a result of those calls, and the responses given by customers who decided not to buy that day.

+Every business has a unique scorecard.

+### Creating a Scorecard

+The author proposes a clever exercise to guide the reader through scorecard creation.
+The head of the business should gather the leadership team together, and ask them to imagine being on a desert island somewhere.
+The island does not have email or phone lines.
+All the team has is sheet of paper with a collection of numbers.
+The numbers are magically updated ever week.
+And this magic paper, the scorecard, is the only tool the leadership team has to keep track of the business on a weekly basis.

+What categories will the leaders need to track in order to have a clear view of the health of the business?

 ### Content